SuzeShardlow/SuzeShardlow.github.io/_talks/2020-05-15-get-into-engineering_management.md

 The interviews are conducted on Zoom in front of a live audience who can send their questions in via the chat function.
 I select some of these questions to weave into the interview.

 For Get Into...
-Web Development, I approached Niamh because she had an unusual story: she taught herself.
+Web Development, I approached front end developer Niamh McCooey because she had an unusual story: she taught herself.
 I wanted to highlight this as a viable route to paid coding work which may be an option for those who can't access bootcamps or similar courses.

 Topics we covered included: